Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Results

+In Table 1, we show bias and coverage of several strategies to create point estimates and confidence intervals in the hybrid design.
+The first strategy is to compute point estimates and CIs ignoring the group sequential design (``simple'').
+The second strategy takes into account the group sequential design using stage-wise ordering, but not the hybrid design (``GS'').
+The third strategy takes into account the group sequential hybrid design with our modified stage-wise ordering (``GS + Adjust'').

-Across the simulation parameters in Table \ref{tab:bias-cover}, the simple point estimate and confidence interval generally has small median bias and acceptable coverage.
-However, there are several scenarios where the group sequential stage-wise point estimates and confidence intervals adjusted for inconsistent covariate adjustment (``GS + Adjust'') has bias that is an order of magnitude lower than the simple point estimate (e.g., $\Delta = 0.1$, $\rho = 0.5$, $n = 250, 1000$).
-In almost all scenarios, performing the correct group-sequential adjustment (``GS + Adjust'') has higher coverage than the simple confidence intervals, though at large sample sizes, both of these methods have nominal coverage.
-The point estimates for ``GS + Adjust'' are constructed so that they will be median unbiased; as a result, there is a bit of mean bias in the point estimates.
+The simple point estimate and confidence interval generally has small median bias and acceptable coverage.
+However, there are several scenarios where ``GS + Adjust'' substantially out performs has the simple point estimate (e.g., $\Delta = 0.1$, $\rho = 0.5$, $n = 250, 1000$).
+In almost all scenarios, ``GS + Adjust'' has higher coverage than the simple confidence intervals.
+The point estimates for ``GS + Adjust'' are constructed so that they will be median unbiased; as a result, there is a small amount of mean bias in the point estimates.

-Importantly, constructing point estimates and confidence intervals that are adjusted for the group sequential design, but are not adjusted for the inconsistent use of covariate adjustment, has serious consequences for mean and median bias as well as coverage.
-Under some simulation parameters, this approach (``GS'') leads to very high bias, particularly for covariate adjustment using very prognostic covariates (i.e., small values of $\rho$).
+Importantly, ignoring the hybrid design when using the group sequential adjustment for point estimates and confidence intervals has serious consequences.
+Under some simulation parameters, the ``GS'' approach leads to large bias, particularly for covariate adjustment using highly prognostic covariates.
 The confidence intervals may have over- or under-coverage.
-In some cases, the under-coverage is extreme with 16\% or 18\% coverage.
-The implication of these simulation results is that if point estimates and confidence intervals adjusted for the group sequential design are desired, it is important to also adjust for inconsistent use of covariate adjustment.
+In some cases, the under-coverage is extreme (e.g., 16\%).
+The implication of these simulation results is that if point estimates and confidence intervals use standard group sequential adjustment methods, they should be modified for the hybrid design.